 - More about neurodiversity and what it can mean for your child

-- What does she hopes her readers take away from reading this book?
+- What does she hope her readers take away from reading this book?

-- Why does Stacie enjoys writing young adult fiction?
+- Why does Stacie enjoy writing young adult fiction?

 A huge thank you for taking the time to chat with us here at RWYK podcast, Stacie!